DyeKuu/INF573-Comic-Face/README.md

 `
 Usage: comic_photo.py comic_face.png person_photo.png [-m]

-Option: -m : merge the comic face
+Option: -m: merge the comic face
 `

 Precisely, if we do not use "-m" which is optional, then we will simply replace the given human face by the given comic head (the given comic picture must contains only a head, like comic_pics/ki.png).